Illinois Department of Human Services and

 If someone does not have a SSN, that is alright, the application can still be processed.
 One of the great new features of ABE is the ability to securely submit verification documents with an application.
 Below are types of proof that may be necessary and the types of documents that may serve as proof to ensure the application is successfully processed.

 An Applicant does not need to collect all of these documents to submit an ABE application.
-If the state needs additional information, it will send a written request to the Applicant.
+If the caseworker needs additional information, the Applicant will receive a written request in the mail.

 Submitting Verification Documents